 Discover What an Apprenticeship is: The Best Form of Education in Africa

 What is an Apprenticeship?
-Are you one of those who do not know what an apprenticeship is, and would like to know what it is?
+Are you one of those who do not know what an apprenticeship is and would like to learn more about it?
 Come with me in this discussion about our subject.
 An apprenticeship is a form of education where a learner learns by doing.
 While in the formal education system, one stays in the classroom and learn, in an apprenticeship one learns by doing.

 In this article, I discuss several issues, all aimed at showing that this form of learning is much better and more pragmatic than the traditional approach.
 Apprenticeship is a form of education that has been used in Africa for centuries before the coming of foreign invaders.